MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/dataflows/dataflows-azure-data-lake-storage-integration.md

 There are two ways to configure which ADLS Gen 2 store to use: you can use a tenant assigned ADLS gen 2 account, or you can bring your own ADLS Gen 2 store at a workspace level.

-## Pre-requisites
+## Prerequisites

 To bring your own ADLS Gen 2 account, you must have owner permissions at either the storage account, resource group or subscription layer.
-If you are an administrator, you still must assign yourself owner permission.  **Currently not supporting ADLS Gen2 Storage Accounts behind a firewall**
+If you are an administrator, you still must assign yourself owner permission.  **Currently not supporting ADLS Gen2 Storage Accounts behind a firewall**.

 The storage account must be created with the [Hierarchical Namespace (HNS)](/azure/storage/blobs/create-data-lake-storage-account) enabled.

+TLS (Transport Layer Security) version 1.2 (or higher) is required to secure your endpoints.
+Web browsers and other client applications that use TLS versions earlier than TLS 1.2 won't be able to connect.

 Also, the ADLS Gen 2 account must be deployed in the same region as your Power BI tenant.
 An error occurs if the locations of the resources are not in the same region.